codeforboston/vaccinatema/README.md

 ```

 ## Deployment
-The `main` branch is automatically deployed to Code for Boston's AWS Elastic Beanstalk instance using GitHub actions.
+The `main` branch is automatically deployed to Code for Boston's AWS Elastic Beanstalk instance.
 Make sure to tag your commit to `main` or the deployment will fail.